box/box-python-sdk-gen/docs/integration_mappings.md

 - integration_mapping_id `str`
   - An ID of an integration mapping
   - Used as `integration_mapping_id` in path `path` of the API call
+- headers `DeleteIntegrationMappingSlackByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Empty body in response